wp-plugins/dbtools/readme.txt

 * database backup

 ! make sure you test the import of the created backup file, before you rely on the backups !

+== Known issues ==
+Currently PHP5.6 is not yet supported downloading/opening backup file from the plugin page is not working, but will come soon.

 == Installation ==